 Some of you may have already had a data structures course, and simply want to learn Java or C++.
 For you, self-study may be a better option.
 CS 9F (C++ for programmers) and CS 9G (Java for programmers) are both one-unit self-paced courses that will teach you more of what you want to know in less time.
-There is no enrollment limit for those courses, and you work through them at your own pace.
+There is no enrollment limit for that course, and you work through it at your own pace after the first and only lecture.